 A keen chamber musician and sought-after soloist, he held recitals all over the world and works with artists like Jonathan Nott, Andrew Litton, Rolando Villazón, Klaus Florian Vogt, Juliane Banse, the Amaryllis String Quartet and Matthias Höfs.

 Krichel became a pre student at Hamburg University of Music and Drama at the age of 15.
 From 2007, he continued his studies with the legendary Vladimir Krainev at Hanover University of Music, Drama and Media.
 He has also studied with Dmitri Alexeev at Royal College of Music in London, completing his studies in June 2016 with highest distinction.
 From 2012 to 2015, Krichel was part of the stART programme for young artists at Bayer Kultur.
 He is also a scholarship holder of the Oscar and Vera Ritter Foundation, the Berenberg Bank Foundation, PE Förderungen and the Otto Group.

-Away from the piano, Alexander has a passion for mathematics, science and foreign languages.
-He promotes projects that encourage children’s and teenagers‘ approach towards classical music and is very involved in hospice work in Hamburg.
-He lives in London and Hamburg.
+Away from the piano, Krichel has a passion for mathematics, science and foreign languages.
+He also promotes projects that encourage children’s and teenagers‘ approach towards classical music